mjastad/calm_workshop/lab6/calm_workshop_lab6.rst

   $ ssh root@your_server_ip

 You should not be prompted for a password.
 While Ansible certainly has the ability to handle password-based SSH authentication, SSH keys help keep things simple.
-You can follow the tutorial How To Use SSH Keys with DigitalOcean Droplets to set up SSH keys on each host if you haven't already.

 We will assume that our servers' IP addresses are 192.0.2.1, 192.0.2.2, and 192.0.2.3.
 Let's set this up so that we can refer to these individually as host1, host2, and host3, or as a group as servers.
 To configure this, you would add this block to your hosts file: